 He has been writing the popular tax blog THE WANDERING TAX PRO, frequently included in lists of the Best Tax Blogs and Top Personal Finance Blogs, continually since the summer of 2001.

-M r Flach also writes the monthly online newsletter for tax professionals titled, what else, THE TAX PROFESSIONAL.
+M r Flach also writes the website THE TAX PROFESSIONAL.

 He is winding down his tax practice and no longer accepts new clients.
 He is, however, available to write articles, columns, and commentary on tax planning and preparation for your website or print publication.
 You can contact Mr Flach at [email protected] and follow him on Twitter @rdftaxpro.